quic/cloud-ai-sdk/samples/python/aws_ai100_benchmarking/nlp_models/README.md

 ## Description
 ---
-This document runs a script (run_nlp_model.py) to benchmark encoder-type NLP model from Hugging Face.
-The script downloads the model, prepares it for the Qualcomm Cloud AI accelerator, compiles it for a specific hardware configuration (best-throughput or best-latency) with fp16 precision, runs the model on a generated random sample, and obtains the benchmarking results and output values.
+This document runs a script (run_nlp_model.py) that downloads an encoder-type NLP model from Huggingface, prepares it for the Qualcomm AIC100, compiles it for a specific hardware configuration (best-throughput or best-latency) with fp16 precision, runs the model on a generated random sample, and obtains the benchmarking results and output values.

-## Efficient Transformers
----
-Support for embedding models is now available in the Qualcomm efficient-transformers library.
-Refer to [link](https://quic.github.io/efficient-transformers/source/validate.html#embedding-models) for more details.

 ## Source of the models
 ---
 The models are downloaded from (https://huggingface.co).
-This script has been tested with the following models:
+This script has been tested for the following models:

 * albert-base-v2
 * allenai/scibert_scivocab_uncased
 * avichr/heBERT_sentiment_analysis
-* BAAI/bge-reranker-large
-* BAAI/bge-base-en-v1.5
-* BAAI/bge-reranker-v2-m3
-* BAAI/bge-large-en-v1.5
-* BAAI/bge-small-en-v1.5
+* BaptisteDoyen/camembert-base-xnli
 * beomi/kcbert-base
 * bert-base-cased
 * bert-base-chinese